 Pursue accelerated pathways for regulatory approval in the United States and the European Union.

 Based on our initial development focus of emricasan on liver diseases with high unmet medical need in small, identifiable and manageable patient populations, we believe accelerated pathways for regulatory approval may be applicable in the United States and the EU.
-We plan to discuss our clinical development and regulatory strategy for emricasan with the U.S. Food and Drug Administration (FDA) and regulatory authorities in the EU.
+We plan to discuss our clinical development and regulatory strategy for emricasan with the U.S. Food and Drug Administration, or the FDA, and regulatory authorities in the EU.

 Build our own sales and marketing capabilities to commercialize emricasan for indications that target small, identifiable and manageable patient populations in North America and Western Europe.